Brian Cuban: Fallen Patriot Fund

 Cuban is the executive director of the Mark Cuban Foundation which directly supports the Fallen Patriot Fund.
 Mark Cuban started the Fallen Patriot Fund to help families of U.S. military persons killed or injured during the Iraq War, personally matching the first $1 million in contributions with funds from the Mark Cuban Foundation.

 Penn State sex abuse scandal

 Cuban has been a repeatedly interviewed and quoted source for opinions about the Penn State sex abuse scandal, Joe Paterno, Jerry Sandusky, and Penn State.

 Personal life

 He is licensed to practice law in Pennsylvania (inactive) and Texas, specializing in First Amendment issues.
 He runs a blog called "The Cuban Revolution" that he uses as a platform to discuss many First Amendment legal battles and news stories.

 He is an advocate of medical marijuana.
 He is also an eating-disorder survivor and has authored a book about his lifelong struggle with body dysmorphic disorder.

-His brother is Mark Cuban, a well-known entrepreneur and billionaire investor who owns the NBA Dallas Mavericks.
+His brother is Mark Cuban, a well-known entrepreneur and billionaire investor who is a minority owner of the NBA Dallas Mavericks.